- Academic Regulations

 An instructor may mark absent a student who is inadequately prepared for class or refuses to participate when required to do so, whether or not the instructor requires the student to leave the classroom.
 The instructor must immediately advise the student that he or she has been marked absent.

 1. A student withdrawn from a course may petition the Academic Status Committee for reinstatement.
 If a student files such a petition, the withdrawal will not become final until the committee has reviewed the case and denied the petition.
 Attendance, preparation and participation requirements will remain in effect during the pendency of the petition.
 The committee may reinstate a student in the course if, after giving appropriate deference to the instructor’s determination, the committee finds that the instructor’s decision was not reasonable.
 In making its determination, the committee may consider any additional failures by the student in complying with the attendance, preparation, and participation requirements that occur after the initial withdrawal and while the appeal is pending.
 In the event that the committee decides to grant the petition, it may impose such conditions upon reinstatement as it deems appropriate.

 Upon request by the losing party, the committee shall issue a written statement explaining the basis for its ruling.

 2. The committee’s decision is final.
 Neither party may appeal the decision to the faculty.
 The committee may refer any matter to the faculty for review.

 For each course, a student is expected to spend an amount of time on out-of-class work that satisfies the Law School's ABA Standard 310 Policy, attached as Appendix B to these regulations.

 VII.
 Good Standing

-To be in good standing a student must have the minimum CQPA required under section IV.A.1 above and be current in his or her financial obligations to the law school.
+To be in good standing, a student must have the minimum CQPA required under section IV.A.1 above and be current in their financial obligations to the law school.